ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 **Q**: How would voting work? \
 **A**: The simplest approach would be a [runoff vote](https://en.wikipedia.org/wiki/Runoff_voting) hosted on Neoforge's Discord or another platform.

+**Q**: How often would these votes occur? \
+**A**: Once every two years seems ideal.
+This frequency allows the community to decide whether to update the SMV or keep it unchanged.
+It strikes a balance between providing flexibility to account for new updates and avoiding discouraging those considering porting their mods or making modpacks.

 ---
 ## Supporters: